SCAD Parent and Family Weekend 2013

 The University for Creative Careers

 The Savannah College of Art and Design is a private, nonprofit, accredited institution conferring bachelor’s and master’s degrees at distinctive locations and online to prepare talented students for professional careers.
-SCAD offers degrees in more than 40 areas of study, as well as minors in over 60 disciplines in Savannah and Atlanta, Georgia; in Hong Kong; in Lacoste, France; and online through SCAD eLearning.
+SCAD offers degrees in more than 40 majors, as well as minors in more than 60 disciplines, in Savannah and Atlanta, Georgia; in Hong Kong; in Lacoste, France; and online through SCAD eLearning.

-SCAD has more than 20,000 alumni and offers an exceptional education and unparalleled career preparation.
-The diverse student body, consisting of more than 11,000 students, comes from 49 states in the U.S., and more than 100 countries worldwide.
-Each student is nurtured and motivated by a faculty of more than 650 professors with extraordinary academic credentials and valuable professional experience.
+SCAD has more than 27,000 alumni and offers an exceptional education and unparalleled career preparation.
+The diverse student body, consisting of more than 11,000 students, comes from 49 U.S. states and more than 100 countries worldwide.
+Each student is nurtured and motivated by a faculty of nearly 700 professors with extraordinary academic credentials and valuable professional experience.
 These professors emphasize learning through individual attention in an inspiring university environment.
-SCAD’s innovative curriculum is enhanced by advanced, professional-level technology, equipment and learning resources and has garnered acclaim from respected organizations and publications, including 3D World, American Institute of Architects, BusinessWeek, DesignIntelligence, U.S. News & World Report and the Los Angeles Times.
+SCAD’s innovative curriculum is enhanced by advanced, professional-level technology, equipment and learning resources, and has garnered acclaim from respected organizations and publications, including 3D World, American Institute of Architects, BusinessWeek, DesignIntelligence, U.S. News & World Report and the Los Angeles Times.

 Welcome to a new year full of new and exciting things at SCAD.
 Though there is a bit of a chill in the air, our activities and planning are warming up.
 Winter quarter is brimming with special events including SCAD Gala 2013, deFINE ART and our newest signature event, aTVfest.
 The SCAD Museum of Art continues to attract art lovers from around the world, featuring renowned artists such as Damián Ortega, Yinka Shonibare, MBE, Lynda Benglis, Jennifer Rubell, Odili Donald Odita, Jean-Michel Othoniel, Angel Otero, Ingrid Calame, Rosemarie Fiore, Jack Whitten and more.